The impact of nonlocal coupling on deterministic and stochastic wavefront propagation in an ensemble of bistable oscillators: Conclusion

 \section{Conclusion}

-A constructive role of nonlocal coupling has been demonstrated in the current paper in the context of the deterministic and stochastic wavefront propagation control realized in one of the most simple model of interacting bistable oscillators.
+A constructive role of nonlocal coupling has been demonstrated in the current paper in the context of the deterministic and stochastic wavefront propagation control realized in a simple model of interacting bistable oscillators.
 In particular, it has been established that increasing the coupling radius at fixed coupling strength speeds up the propagating fronts which was observed both in the presence and in the absence of noise.
 This result is in a good correspondence with Ref. \cite{siebert2014} where the action of nonlocal spatial interaction on the wavefront propagation in a deterministic bistable medium was explained by means of analytical solution.
-A comparative analysis of the present results and materials published in Ref. \cite{zakharova2023} where the similar effects are reported, allow to draw a conclusion about fundamental character of such impact of nonlocal coupling which is not dictated by the local dynamics of the ensemble elements.
+A comparative analysis of the present results and materials published in Ref. \cite{zakharova2023}, where the similar effects are reported, suggests that such impact of nonlocal coupling has a general character and is independent on the dynamics of single elements.

-The second revealed effect consists in saving the propagating wavefronts and patterns being destroyed by noise in the presence of local coupling, which is also emphasized in paper \cite{zakharova2023} on example of more complicated phenomena related to the wavefront propagation.
+The second important impact of nonlocality of interactions consists in preventing wavefront propagation failure in the presence of noise, which inevitably occurs if the interactions are local.
+The same effect is emphasized in paper \cite{zakharova2023} on example of more complicated phenomena related to the wavefront propagation.
 This indicates the fact that the properties of nonlocal interaction can be applied to save fronts in a wide spectrum of ensembles and media of different nature.